How much does it cost to install central air?

 Here are the four types of air conditioning systems and HomeAdvisor’s figures for their costs with installation:

 - Window unit: This single unit operates from your window and has an average cost of $150 to $500, but cooling is usually limited to just one or two rooms.

 - Split air conditioning system: This is a three-part system that includes an air handler, an indoor evaporator coil and an outdoor condenser and compressor unit.
 Split systems cost between $2,000 and $14,500.

-- Central air system: A packaged central air system contains all of the same elements as a split system, but they’re bundled into one single unit placed on your roof or the side of your home.
-The system runs between $3,812 and $7,474.
+- Central air system: A packaged central air system contains all the same elements as a split system, but they’re bundled into one unit placed on your roof or the side of your home.
+The system runs between $3,900 and $7,500.

 - Portable unit: If you live in a mild climate, you may only need AC for a few weeks of the year.
 In that case, a portable unit may be your best option.
 Prices vary by brand, but expect something similar to a window unit.

 Ducts and vents provide a flow system for the air conditioning.
 Older homes may not have ductwork in place, so depending on the type of air conditioning system you want to install, you may need to factor that into your costs, Carson says.

 “There are ductless air conditioning systems, which tend to be both more efficient and more expensive than the alternative and are a good option if your walls are too thin for ducts,” Carson says.